isomerpages/mlaw-pto/_wills-registry/0-information-for-testators.md

 ---

 <table border="1.5">
-  <td><b>The search for Existing Will Registry and Deposit of New Will Record in the Will Registry service is no longer available.<br><br>
+  <td><b>The search for Existing Will Registry and Deposit of New Will Record in the Wills Registry service is no longer available.<br><br>
-    With effect from 4 May 2020, the management of the Wills Registry has been transferred to the Singapore Academy of Law ("SAL").<br><br>
+    With effect from 4 May 2020, the management of the Wills Registry will be transferred to the Singapore Academy of Law ("SAL").<br><br>
-    If you wish to make a deposit of new will record, update your will record, or search for a will record, you can do so by visiting https://wills.sal.sg.<br><br>
-    If more information is required, please contact SAL at 6332 4388 or email wills@sal.org.sg.</b></td></table>
+    If you wish to search for a will record between 22 April 2020 and 3 May 2020, you may submit the duly completed <a href = "/files/Form_6.docx" target = "_blank">Wills Search Form</a> and the necessary supporting documents via  <a href = "https://eservices.mlaw.gov.sg/enquiry/" target = "_blank">Contact Us @ OneMinLaw</a>.
+Search fees will be waived during this period.</b></td></table>

 **1. What is the Wills Registry?**<br>
 The Wills Registry, maintained by the Public Trustee, is a confidential registry where testators (people making a will) or their solicitors can deposit information on wills.

 **2. What are the fees you charge for depositing or searching for the will information?**<br>
-Our fees (including GST) are shown below.
+With effect from 4 May 2020, the management of the Wills Registry will be transferred to the Singapore Academy of Law (“SAL”).

+The charges will remain unchanged after the transfer.
+The fees are as follow:

 <table>